thirdweb-example/x402-invoice/README.md

 ## Notes

 - Invoices are stored in MongoDB database
-- The seller is hardcoded as "Yash" (can be customized)
-- Payments use Thirdweb's X402 payment system
+- Payments use thirdweb's X402 payment system
-- All transactions are on Base network
+- All transactions are on Arb network